philsturgeon/awesome-earth/README.md

 - [CarbonFund.org](https://carbonfund.org/) - 🇺🇸 Calculate your footprint based on flights, driving, shipping, and make tax-deductible donations to offset your emissions.
 - [Cloverly](https://cloverly.com/how-it-works) - 💻  Offset the carbon footprint of your customers' online transactions, with e-commerce plugins (Shopify, Magento, etc.)
-- [atmosfair](https://www.atmosfair.de/de/) - 🇩🇪 Calculate the footprint for flights and buy compensation or donate to offset any number of carbon emissions.
+- [atmosfair](https://www.atmosfair.de/) - 🇩🇪 Calculate the footprint for flights and buy compensation or donate to offset any number of carbon emissions.
 Tax-deductible in Germany.
 - [Offset Earth](https://offset.earth/?r=5d01f2ed12ae7a358b75fdd7) - 🇬🇧 Monthly subscriptions for you, your family, and your business, where money goes to Eden Reforestation Projects who plant trees and offset and reduce carbon emissions around the world in a myriad of ways.
 - [Leave Me Alone](https://leavemealone.app/save-the-planet/) - 🌎 Emails contribute to 986,000 tonnes of CO2 being dumped into the atmosphere every day.
 Unsubscribe from unwanted subscription emails and reduce your carbon footprint.
 - [Ecosia](https://www.ecosia.org) - The search engine that plants trees.  >50% of the ad revenue goes directly to planting trees.

+## Cooking

+- [Ecocina rocket stoves](http://www.stoveteam.org/) and [Aprovecho Research Center](http://aprovecho.org/) - A wood fired cook stove that uses ~40-50% less fuel than traditional fires and emits ~1/3 the CO2.
+Learn how to build one!
+- [Sun Oven](https://www.sunoven.com) - Insulated solar oven that can cook food just like a regular oven.

 ## Green Energy